The image of the adelic Galois representation of an elliptic curve with complex multiplication: Defining Simplest CM Curves

 As a corollary of Theorem \ref{thm-ell-simplest} we obtain an easy criterion to decide what twists are not simplest CM curves.

 \begin{corollary} Let $E/\Q$ be an $\ell$-simplest CM curve and let $E'/\Q$ be a twist of $E$.
-Further, suppose the following: \begin{enumerate} \item $j(E)\neq 0,1728$, and $E'/\Q$ is a quadratic twist of $E$ by a non-zero square-free $N\neq 1$ with $\gcd(\ell,N^\dagger)=1$ (with $N^\dagger$ as defined in Theorem \ref{cyc-division-thm}), or \item $j(E)=1728$ and $\ell=2$, and $E'/\Q$ is a quartic twist $y^2=x^3+Nx$ with $N$ a non-zero fourth-power-free integer such that $N\neq \pm 1$ and $\gcd(2,N)=1$, or \item $j(E)=0$, and $E'/\Q$ is a sextic twist $y^2=x^3 + 16N$ with $N$ a non-zero sixth-power-free integer such that $N\neq \pm 1$ and $\gcd(3,N)=1$, \end{enumerate} then $E'/\Q$ is not a simplest CM curve. \end{corollary} \begin{proof} Let $E/\Q$ be an $\ell$-simplest CM curve, and suppose $E'/\Q$ is a quadratic, quartic, or sextic twist by $N\neq 1$ (non-zero, and square-, fourth-power-, or sixth-power-free, respectively) is a CM simplest curve, and $N$ satisfies the conditions of the corollary.
+Further, suppose the following: \begin{enumerate} \item $j(E)\neq 0,1728$, and $E'/\Q$ is a quadratic twist of $E$ by a non-zero square-free $N\neq 1$ with $\gcd(\ell,N^\dagger)=1$ (with $N^\dagger$ as defined in Theorem \ref{cyc-division-thm}), or \item $j(E)=1728$ and $\ell=2$, and $E'/\Q$ is a quartic twist $y^2=x^3+Nx$ with $N$ a non-zero fourth-power-free integer such that $N\neq \pm 1$ and $\gcd(2,N)=1$, or \item $j(E)=0$, and $E'/\Q$ is a sextic twist $y^2=x^3 + 16N$ with $N$ a non-zero sixth-power-free integer such that $N\neq \pm 1$ and $\gcd(3,N)=1$, \end{enumerate} then $E'/\Q$ is not a simplest CM curve. \end{corollary} \begin{proof} Let $E/\Q$ be an $\ell$-simplest CM curve, and suppose $E'/\Q$ is a quadratic, quartic, or sextic twist by $N\neq 1$ (non-zero, and square-, fourth-power-, or sixth-power-free, respectively) where $N$ satisfies the conditions of the corollary.
+Suppose for a contradiction that $E'$ also a simplest CM curve.
 Then, by Theorem \ref{thm-ell-simplest}, part (2d), it follows that $E'$ is isomorphic to a quadratic, quartic, or sextic twist by $N'$, with $N'$ taking values as in the statement of (2d).
 Since $E^N \cong_\Q E' \cong_\Q E^{N'}$ and both $N$ and $N'$ are non-zero, and square, fourth-power, or sixth-power-free, respectively, then $N=N'$ (by \cite[Ch.
 X, Prop.
 5.4, and Cor.
 5.4.1]{silverman1}).
-Now, the conditions on $N$ in the statement of the corollary, together with the conditions on the possible values of $N'$ lead to a contradiction.
-This proves the contrapositive statement of the corollary's statement, and concludes the proof. \end{proof}
+Now, the conditions on $N$ in the statement of the corollary, together with the conditions on the possible values of $N'$ lead to a contradiction, and concludes the proof. \end{proof}

 Now we can put together Theorems \ref{thm-ell-simplest} and \ref{thm-40simplestcurves} to explicitly describe the adelic image of each simplest CM curve over $\Q$.

 \begin{theorem} Let $E/\Q$ be any of the $\ell$-simplest curves described in Theorem \ref{thm-40simplestcurves}, let $G_{E,\ell^\infty}$ be the $\ell$-adic image of $E$ as described in \cite{modelspaper}, and let $n=n_{E,\ell}$ be the number defined in Remark \ref{rem-ell-level-of-diff}.
 Let $G_{E,\ell^n}=\pi_{\ell^\infty,\ell^{n}}(G_{E,\ell^\infty})$, where $\pi_{\ell^\infty,\ell^n}\colon \mathcal{N} _{\delta, \phi}(\Z_\ell) \to \mathcal{N}_{\delta, \phi}(\ell^n)$ is given by reduction modulo $\ell^n$.
 Then, the adelic image is given by $G_E=\pi_{\ell^{n}}^{-1}(G_{E,\ell^n})$. \end{theorem} \begin{proof} Let $E/\Q$ be an $\ell$-simplest curve, let $G_E$ be its adelic image, and let $G_{E,\ell^\infty}$ be its $\ell$-adic image.
 Let $\pi_{\ell^\infty}\colon \mathcal{N} _{\delta, \phi} \to \mathcal{N}_{\delta, \phi}(\Z_{\ell})$ be the map induced by the projection $\tau_{\ell^\infty}\colon \widehat{\Z}\cong \prod_\ell \Z_\ell\to \Z_{\ell}$ to the $\ell$-adic component.
 Since $\tau_{\ell^\infty}\circ \rho_E = \rho_{E,\ell^\infty}$, it follows that $\pi_{\ell^\infty}(G_E)=G_{E,\ell^\infty}$.
 Let $\pi_{\ell^\infty,\ell^n}\colon \mathcal{N} _{\delta, \phi}(\Z_\ell) \to \mathcal{N}_{\delta, \phi}(\ell^n)$ be given by reduction modulo $\ell^n$, and let $G_{E,\ell^n}=\pi_{\ell^\infty,\ell^{n}}(G_{E,\ell^\infty})$.
 Since $\pi_{\ell^\infty,\ell^n} \circ \pi_{\ell^\infty} = \pi_{\ell^n}$, it follows that